citrix123/Bluetooth_Attendance_system/README.md

 It will start listening and sending

 Gui:
+open SmartAttendece
+qmake
+make
+./SmartAttendence
-for gui just extract and compile the rahul.tar in this package. and run Gui
+and run Gui

 Contact:
 talentediq@gmail.com